Suyashtnt/personal-website/src/lib/posts/vue.md

 While this has more boilerplate than Vue, it is near the speed of regular JS code and a fraction of the bundle size.
 The generated code is also far more fine-grained and directly injects variables, creating incredibly performant code.

-These two frameworks do what Vue does; they do _more._ Svelte has stores and its transition API, while SolidJS has incredible rendering flexibility and fine-grained reactivity, which makes it the fastest-performing JS framework.
+These two frameworks don't just do what Vue does: they do _more._ Svelte has stores and its transition API, while SolidJS has incredible rendering flexibility and fine-grained reactivity, which makes it the fastest-performing JS framework.
 Vue has a transition API, which is unnecessarily tied to manual CSS since it still requires JS.

 ```html
 <button @click="visible = !visible">Toggle</button>